-- The Ralph Civil Rights Act (California Civil Code Section_51.7) forbids acts of violence or threats of violence because of a person's race, color, religion, ancestry, national origin, age, disability, sex, sexual orientation, political affiliation, or position in a labor dispute. - The Bane Civil Rights Act (California Civil Code § Section 52.1) provides another layer of protection for fair housing choice by protecting all people in California from interference by force or threat of force with an individual's constitutional or statutory rights, including a right to equal access to housing. - California Civil Code § Section-1940.3 prohibits landlords from questioning potential residents about their immigration or citizenship status.
-In addition, this law forbids local jurisdictions from passing laws that direct landlords to make inquiries about a person's citizenship or immigration status.
+- The Ralph Civil Rights Act (California Civil Code § 51.7) forbids acts of violence or threats of violence because of a person's race, color, religion, ancestry, national origin, age, disability, sex, sexual orientation, political affiliation, or position in a labor dispute. - The Bane Civil Rights Act (California Civil Code § 52.1) provides another layer of protection for fair housing choice by protecting all people in California from interference by force or threat of force with an individual's constitutional or statutory rights, including a right to equal access to housing. - California Civil Code § 1940.3 prohibits landlords from questioning potential residents about their immigration or citizenship status.
+In addition, this law forbids local jurisdictions from passing laws that direct landlords to make inquiries about a person's citizenship or immigration status. - The California Tenant Protection Act (AB 1482; California Civil Code §§ 1946.2, 1947.12 and 1946.13)1 prohibits tenants from being evicted without "just cause," which means that multifamily tenants who have lived in a unit for at least a year may only be evicted for enumerated reasons, such as failure to pay rent, criminal activity, or breach of a material term of the lease.
+The law also caps rent increases at 5% plus inflation up to a 10% maximum cap.

-28 Government Code §12955 et seq
+&lt;sup>25 Government Code § 12955 et seq